DziarnowskiJ/AoC_2024/README.md

 ```

 ## [Day 4: Ceres Search](https://adventofcode.com/2024/day/4)
-Task consisted of searching elements in a grid
+Searching elements in a grid

 First part of the task was a crossword puzzle.
 The only word to find was the phrase `XMAS`.
 The goal was to find the number of all instances of that word, knowing that it can be written